OpenSwitchNOS/openswitch-ops-openvswitch/INSTALL.DPDK.md

-	This behavior is typically supported and enabled by default, however in the case where the user knows that rx mergeable buffers are not needed i.e. jumbo frames are not needed, it can be forced off by adding rx_mrgbuf=off to the QEMU command line options.
+	This behavior is typically supported and enabled by default, however in the case where the user knows that rx mergeable buffers are not needed i.e. jumbo frames are not needed, it can be forced off by adding mrg_rxbuf=off to the QEMU command line options.
 By not reserving multiple chains of descriptors it will make more individual virtio descriptors available for rx to the guest using dpdkvhost ports and this can improve performance.